 - Disclosure to parent of a student under 21 if the institution determines that the student has committed a violation of its drug and/or alcohol rules or policies

 FERPA allows institutions to release, without consent, information in connection with an articulable and significant threat to the health or safety of a student or other individuals.

 If a student needs to be located for emergency reasons, please contact the Registrar’s Office.

-For other health and safety emergencies, please review information provided by BSC Public Safety.
+For other health and safety emergencies, please review information provided by ABAC-Bainbridge Public Safety.

 How does FERPA apply to faculty and staff?